scalar/scalar/packages/postman-to-openapi/README.md.md

 ## Thank you!

 This package is based on the existing [`postman-to-openapi`](https://github.com/joolfe/postman-to-openapi) by [@joolfe](https://github.com/joolfe).
 We just tried to update the code and adapt it to our use cases.

-## License

-The source code in this repository is licensed under [MIT](https://github.com/scalar/postman-to-openapi/blob/main/LICENSE).